-I recently came across the beloved OpenGL Blackness when working on offscreen texture rendering for an iOS application using OpenGL ES 2.0.
+I recently came across the beloved OpenGL black screen when working on offscreen texture rendering for an iOS application using OpenGL ES 2.0.
 This once again showed to me that OpenGL is very hard to debug.

 The main problem was that calling